SamPlaysKeys/Powershell-Onboarder/README.md

  When in use, this is compiled into an EXE, I use Visual Studio to edit the manifest file, forcing it to search for an administrator credential.

+ Alternatively, you could download the repository, and just use run the powershell from the same folder as the other resources, though I can update that in a future release.